We both stand behind his office door in silence, waiting for him to let us in.

 If you ask me for memories from the greatest days in my life so far, they will most likely be days when I actually did something.

-But I do know that this is still one of my greatest days.
+But I know this is still one of my greatest days.

 This is the day I didn’t interview Lord Sugar.